debops/debops/docs/ansible-integration.rst

 * And peeked at a few more.

-However, none of the already existing roles where found to be a suitable start for Apache support in Debops so this role has been designed and written from scratch.
+However, none of the already existing roles where found to be a suitable start for Apache support in DebOps so this role has been designed and written from scratch.
 Unfortunately, that workflow is not uncommon considering the quality requirements and standards of DebOps.